 Ben Brading 5 min read

-This digital revolution has enabled a major change in the energy market: the Market-wide Half-Hourly Settlement (MHHS) reform.
+This digital revolution will enable a major change in the energy market: the Market-wide Half-Hourly Settlement (MHHS) reform.

-MHHS will overhaul how suppliers buy and sell electricity, using actual energy usage data every 30 minutes.
-This means more accurate billing, smarter tariffs, and greater support for the push towards net zero.
+MHHS will overhaul how suppliers buy and sell electricity, enabling the market to use actual energy consumption data every 30 minutes.
+This will lead to more accurate billing, smarter tariffs, and greater support for the transition to net zero.
+This guide to MHHS covers:

-Market-wide Half-Hourly Settlement (MHHS) is a major reform in the British electricity market that changes how energy suppliers pay for the electricity their customers consume.
+Market-wide Half-Hourly Settlement (MHHS) is a major reform in the retail electricity market that changes how energy suppliers pay for the electricity their customers consume.

-Under the MHHS reform, all electricity consumers, including homes and small businesses, will transmit half-hourly (HH) energy consumption data to improve demand forecasting accuracy for suppliers and generators.
+Under the MHHS reform, nearly all electricity consumers, including households and small businesses, will transmit half-hourly energy consumption data.

-The settlement process ensures that suppliers pay for the actual electricity their customers consume while generators and network operators receive payments accordingly.
+The electricity market settlement process ensures that suppliers pay for the electricity their customers actually consume, while generators and network operators are paid accordingly.

-However, the current system relies heavily on estimated consumption for most homes and small businesses, as live data isn’t available.
-This often leads to discrepancies where the amount of electricity consumed differs from the estimates.
-These imbalances cause additional costs that are currently shared across all electricity consumers.
+However, the current system relies on estimated consumption for most households and small businesses because live data is unavailable.
+This leads to discrepancies where the costs paid by consumers do not reflect the real costs they impose on the system.

 Time-of-use tariff innovations

-• Dynamic time-of-use tariffs – A tariff where the business electricity price per kWh changes dynamically depending on actual market conditions.
-This would allow highly flexible business operations to adapt their consumption to market pricing.
+• Dynamic time-of-use tariffs – A tariff where the domestic or business electricity price per kWh changes dynamically in line with actual market conditions.
+This encourages consumers to adjust their consumption in response to the condition of the grid.

-• Critical peak period tariffs – A tariff that offers businesses a rebate for significantly reducing consumption during periods of extreme demand on the grid.
+• Critical peak period tariffs – A tariff that offers businesses a rebate for significantly reducing consumption during periods of exceptionally high demand on the grid.

-• Vehicle-to-grid tariffs – A tariff for businesses with an EV fleet that allows charging to be dynamically timed to align with periods of low demand on the grid.
+• Vehicle-to-grid tariffs – A tariff for homes and businesses with EV chargers that allows charging to be dynamically timed to align with periods of low demand on the grid.

-• Battery exports – A Smart Export Guarantee tariff that enables the grid to utilise stored energy from solar batteries during periods of high demand.
+• Battery export tariffs – A Smart Export Guarantee tariff that enables the grid to utilise stored energy from solar batteries during periods of high demand.

 Reducing the cost of electricity

-Ofgem forecasts that changes in consumer behaviour resulting from the MHHS scheme will lead to long-term reductions in the overall cost of electricity.
+Through the adoption of time-of-use tariffs, Ofgem expects that changes in consumer behaviour will lead to long-term reductions in electricity distribution costs:

 • Minimising infrastructure development – Demand-side flexibility will help lower peak demand on the grid, reducing the need for network upgrade work carried out by distribution network operators.
 This will help reduce DUoS charges for both businesses and households.